 (3) Subsection (2) does not authorise the Commissioner to make an assessment under the new provisions of the duty on an instrument to the extent (if any) to which the former provisions apply in relation to it under the Revenue Laws Amendment (Tax Relief) Act (No. 2) 2004 section 9(2)(b).

 (4) The Taxation Administration Act 2003 sections 18 and 54(1)(a) apply in relation to an assessment under subsection (2) as if it were a reassessment under section 16 of that Act.

 ”.

-8 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
-15, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-15. Acts in Schedule 2 amended

-The Acts mentioned in Schedule 2 are amended as set out in that Schedule.

-”.

-Schedule 2, cl.
-67 reads as follows:

-“

-Schedule 2 — Consequential amendments

-[s.
-15]

-67. Taxation Administration Act 2003

-After section 3(1)(g) the following paragraph is inserted —

-“

-(ga) section 200 of the Planning and Development Act 2005;

-”.

-”.